oils-for-unix/oils/doc/eggex.md

 - `\` is usually literal, but GNU gawk has an extension to make it an escaping operator

-The Eggex-to-ERE translator is smart enough to handle cases like:
+The Eggex-to-ERE translator is smart enough to handle cases like this:

     var pat = / ['^' 'x'] /
     # translated to [x^], not [^x] for correctness

-However, cases like this are a fatal error at runtime:
+However, cases like this are a fatal runtime error:

-    var pat = / ['a'-'^'] /
+    var pat1 = / ['a'-'^'] /
+    var pat2 = / ['a'-'-'] /

 ## Critiques